-The Cutline Championship has a regular season, which concludes just prior to the MLB All-Star Break on Monday, July 9th, and a championship playoff which runs for 9+ weeks beginning in the week of the All-Star Break and ending in mid-September.
+The Cutline Championship has a regular season, which concludes on Sunday, July 15th, and a championship playoff which runs for 9+ weeks beginning in the week of the All-Star Break and ending in mid-September.
 Championship Rounds run from:

 |League Management Web Address|